 Rab Scott is Head of Digital at the University of Sheffield’s Advanced Manufacturing Research Centre (AMRC).
 He has been a member of the AMRC staff since its beginning in 2001, after heading up the Virtual Reality and Simulation activities he now leads on the strategic development and implementation of digital solutions across the whole organisation.

 Rab is the operational chair of the High Value Manufacturing Catapult Digital Strategy Team.
 He sits on the Steering Committee of Immerse UK (the UK’s body for immersive technologies), the IET’s Digital Panel and their Applied Visualisation Forum.
 He is also the IET’s spokesman for virtual reality.
-Rab has recently been made a Visiting Professor at the University of Strathclyde.
+Rab has recently been made an Honorary Research Fellow at the University of Exeter Business School.

 Deputy Chair of the UK5G International Working Group

 A multi-award-winning engineer and inventor, a non-executive director, advisor and ambassador, Sylvia has over a decade of hands-on experience in the Telecom industry for four mobile generations (2G, 3G, 4G and 5G) and was recently recognised as UK's Top 50 Women in Engineering.
 She leads technology strategy at u-blox and provides technical direction and guidance on major inter-sector, multi-country projects.
-She also provides industry-focused, independent advice to the government and policy panels on future plans for 5G development.
+She also provides industry-focused, independent advice to policy panels and national 5G networks on future plans for 5G development.